At a circuit where he's been on the podium before, Romain Grosjean reckons that points at the Hungaroring should be ripe for the picking.

 What are your thoughts on Budapest?

 Romain Grosjean: I love Budapest and I love the Hungaroring.
-It's a place that I really look forward to visiting every year.
+It's a place where I really look forward to visiting every year.
 It is usually sunny and hot and is just before the summer break so you give all the energy you have before you go on holiday.
 It is an exciting Grand Prix every year.

 What is it about the Hungaroring that you particularly like?